boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/column-chart.md

 ### Value Label Position

-This option allows you to customize the value label position in the chart.
-By default, it is set to ‘Auto,’ so the label position for the column chart will be set to Top.
+This option allows you to customize the position of the value label in the chart.
+By default, it is set to 'Auto,' so the label position for the column chart will be set to the Top.

 ![Value label position](/static/assets/visualizing-data/visualization-widgets/images/column-chart/column-valuelabelposition.png)

 #### Value label rotation

-This allows you to define the `rotation angle for the value labels` to display.
+This allows you to define the `rotation angle for the value labels` to be displayed.

 ![Rotated labels](/static/assets/visualizing-data/visualization-widgets/images/column-chart/rotated-labels.png)

 #### Value label suffix

-This allows you to show or hide the suffix value of value labels.
+This feature enables you to display or conceal the suffix value of value labels.

 #### Suffix Value

-This allows you to customize the suffix value of value labels.
+This allows you to customize the suffix value of the value labels.

 ![Labels with suffix](/static/assets/visualizing-data/visualization-widgets/images/column-chart/label-with-suffix.png)

-**Note:** When Increased the height and number of data in chart the value label was hidden.
-Use label rotation property to visible the label.
+> **Note:** When I increased the height and number of data in the chart, the value label was hidden.
+I used the label rotation property to make the label visible.

 #### Show items with no data

-This allows you to show data, which column does not have value.
+This allows you to display data for columns that do not have a value.

 ![Empty Point Mode Gap](/static/assets/visualizing-data/visualization-widgets/images/column-chart/chart-gap.png)

 ### Empty Point Mode

-This allows you to handle the display mode of the data point values is null or undefined when `Show Items With No Data` is enabled.
+This allows you to handle the display mode of the data point values when they are null or undefined, and `Show Items With No Data` is enabled.

 ![Empty Point Mode Gap](/static/assets/visualizing-data/visualization-widgets/images/column-chart/chart-gap.png)

 ### Gap

-This option allows you to show the null or undefined values with gaps.
+This option allows you to display null or undefined values as gaps.

 ![Empty Point Mode Gap](/static/assets/visualizing-data/visualization-widgets/images/column-chart/chart-gap.png)

 ### Zero

-This option allows you to show the null or undefined values in the zero axis.
+This option allows you to display the null or undefined values on the zero axis.

 ![Empty Point Mode Zero](/static/assets/visualizing-data/visualization-widgets/images/column-chart/chart-zero.png)

 ### Average

-This option displays the null or undefined values with the average value.
+This option displays the null or undefined values along with the average value.

 ![Empty Point Mode Average](/static/assets/visualizing-data/visualization-widgets/images/column-chart/chart-average.png)

 #### Column Width

-This option allows you to increase or decrease the width of the column by using the `Column Width.`
+This option allows you to increase or decrease the width of the column by using the `Column Width`.

 ![Column Width Customization](/static/assets/visualizing-data/visualization-widgets/images/column-chart/column-width-customization.png)